Google Starts Certificate Program To Fill Empty IT Jobs - Slashdot

 Agreed.
 Taxing a corporation or consulting firm $250k/yr per H1-B (on top of salary, recruiter fees, and whatever they paid to import said H1-Bs) would rinse out actual need (versus undercutting the job market) *very* quickly, and reduce the purple squirrel job descriptions to boot.

-Quick Details View (Score:4, Informative)
+Quick Details View (Score:5, Informative)

 I wish the article went into a quick view of the details.
 For anyone that doesn't want to look into it: